blockchain-lab-um/masca/packages/docs/docs/getting-started.md

 console.log('list of VCs:', vcs.data);
 ```

-More detailed documentation of **Masca Connector** can be found **[here](libraries/masca-connector)**.
+Jump to [**Masca Connector**](libraries/masca-connector) for more detailed documentation.

 ### Working with decentralized identity (DIDs, VCs, and VPs)

 **Masca** serves as a snap for a user in the [SSI trust model](ssi/trust-model.md).
-There are also issuers who issue VCs and verifiers who verify VPs.
+Components of the SSI trust model are also issuers issuing VCs and verifiers verifying VPs.
 It is up to you as a dApp developer to define how/if you will issue VCs or how you will verify VPs and check their validity (scheme, subject, controller, content, etc.).
-We are developing issuer and verifier services that will be easy to spin up and usable out of the box.
+We are also actively developing Issuer as a Service (ISSaaS) and Verifier as a Service (VaaS) methodologies, which will ensure seamless integration and easy deployment of these services with minimal technical configuration requirements.
+We strive to provide a plug-and-play experience, enabling users to leverage these services with minimal effort.

 In the meantime, we recommend using **[Veramo Framework](https://veramo.io/)**.
-You can also look at our code for the **[issuer](https://github.com/blockchain-lab-um/course-backend)** of the Demo Platform.
+You can also examine our **[issuer's source code](https://github.com/blockchain-lab-um/course-backend)** used in our [Solidity Course demo dApp](https://blockchain-lab-um.github.io/course-dapp/).